King Kovu (LAZY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 King Kovu Historical Price

-According to the latest data gathered on King Kovu live price page, the current price of King Kovu is 0.0161907USD.
-The circulating supply of King Kovu(LAZY) is 10.04M LAZY , giving it a market capitalization of $162.56K.
+According to the latest data gathered on King Kovu live price page, the current price of King Kovu is 0.01614566USD.
+The circulating supply of King Kovu(LAZY) is 10.04M LAZY , giving it a market capitalization of $162.11K.

 - 30 Days0.00%$ --$ 0.017836$ 0.004934